jameshu15869/chip8-emulator/README.md

 # CHIP-8 Emulator 🕹️

 This project attempts to emulate a [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) system using idiomatic C++.
 This project follows the specifications from [Cowgod](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).
-The graphics were created with SDL 2.
+The graphics were created with [SDL 2](https://www.libsdl.org/).
+Tests were created with [GoogleTest](http://google.github.io/googletest/).

 ## Examples